ReasonFoundation/pensionviewr/README.md

 The goal of `pensionviewr` is to simplify the process of gathering and visualizing public pension plan data from the Reason pension database.
 This repo contains the functions of the `pensionviewr` package, which once installed locally, provides helpful functions for creating and exporting graphics made in ggplot in the style used by the Reason Pension Integrity Project team.

+## Create Token:
+To use devtools you'd need to authenticate yourself by creating Personal Access Tokens (PAT):

+  - Obtain a PAT by typing `usethis::browse_github_pat()`.
+Click "Generate token" and Copy to Clipboard the displayed string of 40 letters/digits.
+  - Find your .Renviron in your home directory by typing:
+`usethis::edit_r_environ()`
+  - Put your PAT in your .Renviron file.
+Have a line that looks like this:
+`GITHUB_PAT=8c70fd8419398999c9ac5bacf3192882193cadf2` (but use your own PAT instead)
+  - Save edited .Renviron file, and
+  - Lastly, restart R & check your PAT by typing:
+`Sys.getenv("GITHUB_PAT")`
 ## Installing pensionviewr

 `pensionviewr` is not on CRAN, so you will have to install it directly from Github using `devtools`.